 American Express Cards

-American Express is a credit card issuer with its own brand, which is very present in Japan.
-The company offers Japanese customers a wide range of credit cards, from personal credit cards to corporate cards.
+American Express is a credit card issuing company with its own brand, widely present in Japan.
+The company offers a wide range of credit cards to Japanese customers, from personal credit cards to corporate cards.

-It is a traditional company with high-level cards, but with a high registration and annual fee.
-The company is also present via co-branded in Japan.
+It is a traditional company with high-end cards but with a high application and annual fee.
+The company is also present via co-branded cards in Japan.

-An example of an affordable AE card is the Saison Pearl American Express Card which has free membership and an annual membership fee of just 1,100 yen.
-One of its advantages is the return of up to 2% on QUICPay.
+An example of an accessible AE card is the Saison Pearl American Express Card, which has no annual fee and an annual membership fee of only 1,100 yen.
+One of its advantages is a return of up to 2% on QUICPay.

 American Express Centurion

-The American Express Centurion, also known as the Amex Black Card, is one of the most exclusive credit cards in the world issued by American Express.
-This card is made of titanium and is only available to select customers who meet certain income and spending requirements.
+The American Express Centurion, also known as the Amex Black Card, is one of the most exclusive credit cards in the world, issued by American Express.
+This card is made of titanium and is only available to selected clients who meet certain income and spending requirements.

-The Centurion Card offers exclusive benefits such as access to airport lounges, 24-hour concierge services, an exclusive rewards program and other premium benefits.
-Centurion Card holders also have access to exclusive events, such as concerts and sports, and benefits at luxury hotels and restaurants around the world.
+The Centurion Card offers exclusive benefits, such as access to VIP lounges at airports, 24-hour concierge services, an exclusive rewards program, and other premium benefits.
+Centurion Card holders also have access to exclusive events, such as shows and sports, and benefits at luxury hotels and restaurants worldwide.

-It is important to note that the Centurion Card is not available for public solicitation and is only offered by invitation from American Express.
-Eligibility requirements to receive a Centurion Card invitation are kept secret, but generally require a very high income and significant spending history with other American Express cards.
+It is important to note that the Centurion Card is not available for public application and is only offered by invitation from American Express.
+The eligibility requirements to receive an invitation for the Centurion Card are kept secret, but generally require a very high income and a significant spending history with other American Express cards.

 Due to its exclusivity and premium benefits, the American Express Centurion is often considered a status symbol for cardholders.
-Some say it's an unlimited credit card, but they say its annual fee exceeds 380,000 yen.
+Some say it is a credit card with no limits, but it is said that its annual fee exceeds 380,000 yen.

 List of Credit Card Companies in Japan

-Finally, we will leave you a list of all the credit card companies in Japan:
+To conclude, we will leave a list of all credit card companies in Japan:

 1. Acom